addamh/addamhardy.com/pgp/index.markdown

 ---
 layout: main
-title: "Talk to me with PGP Encryption"
+title: "Talk to me.
+But like, encrypted and stuff."
 group: blog
 ---